 2. It Identifies the strongest students in a class:

-3. It identifies topics which the students already know:
+3. It identifies topics that the students already know:

-4. It identifies topics which the students don't know:
+4. It identifies topics that the students don't know:

-5. It identifies topics which the students have not learned:
+5. It identifies topics that the students have not learned:

-in comparing pre-test and post-test scores, a much higher post-test score should indicate that a student has learned certain topics.
+A much higher post-test score should indicate that a student has learned certain topics in comparing pre-test and post-test scores.
 If the scores are about the same, or if the post-test score is lower than the pre-test score, in all indications this measures that topics were not learned in the course.

 1. Weak Students Should Be Given Remedial Instruction:

-After the strong or gifted and talented students are identified through a pre-test, it is the teacher's duty to give these students extra challenging materials.
+After the strong or gifted and talented students are identified through a pre-test, the teacher must give these students extra challenging materials.
 My school in Thailand does not have a special program or class for the gifted and talented.
 All students, even the ones with special education needs, are streamlined into one class.
 This being the case, it is even more important for the teacher to make sure the student works up to his or her ability.
 If this is not done, the student will become bored and maybe even present discipline problems.